Do Spinal Curves Matter?

 Research guides our decision-making process, but research changes.
 Do you think that restoring spinal curves assists in the resolution of pain or long-term prognosis of spinal conditions?
 Comment your thoughts below, and let’s start a conversation.

-Regardless of your opinion, we can all agree that staying on top of the latest research is imperative to deliver exceptional clinical outcomes.
-As a ChiroUp subscriber, you are saying “yes” to keeping up to date with “best practice” patient care.
+Regardless of your opinion, we can all agree that staying on top of the latest research is imperative to delivering clinical excellence.
+However, as practicing clinicians, we don’t all have the time it takes to stay up-to-date.
+And that’s OK…

 - Weir DC.
 Roentgenographic signs of cervical injury.
 Clin Orthop Relat Res.
 1975;109:9–17.
 Link